 Over time, fashion has become a popular mainstream niche; everyone has some sort of connection to it.
 With the increasing interest in fashion, has come a lot of waste with clothing.
 Many people have closets full of clothes and yet only wear about half of their wardrobe.
 Purchases are often made off impulse or just once for a special occasion.

 Fashion has become something that everyone can take part in, and people everywhere have developed their own styles.
 At the end of the day, who doesn’t love the feeling of a new purchase?
 It can’t be explained, but sometimes a new pair of boots, handbag...or cozy sweater can just make you feel excited!
 That “yes I love this, have to have it” feeling.
-It feel so good in that moment.

 We also want to start creating more of our own clothes, from making our own sweaters, to recycling pieces we already have and creating something new.
 In doing so, we also plan on being more strategic and thoughtful with our materials to ensure as little waste as possible.

 We're setting new goals on how we think about our wardrobe.
 From buying clothes to creating them yourself - this is something that the Third Piece Team is passionate about!
 Join us in creating better habits by being less wasteful and spending less on unnecessary throw away items.
 We can all begin to think more consciously and try to create our own style, by hand.